Mureș County

 Mureș County ([ˈmureʃ], Județul Mureș, Maros megye) is a county (județ) of Romania, in the historical region of Transylvania, with the administrative centre in Târgu Mureș.
-The county was established in 1968, after the administrative reorganization that re-introduced the historical judeţ (county) system, still used today.
+The county was established in 1968, after the administrative reorganization that re-introduced the historical județ (county) system, still used today.
 This reform eliminated the previous Mureș-Magyar Autonomous Region, which had been created in 1952 within the People's Republic of Romania.
 Mureș County has a vibrant multicultural fabric that includes Hungarian-speaking Székelys and Transylvanian Saxons, with a rich heritage of fortified churches and towns.